-The yellow circles show when the RSI is near or below 30 or near and above 70.
-Notice the first dip in the RSI below 30, the price action bottomed around $7,750 and provided a good opportunity to buy bitcoin.
+The yellow circles show where the RSI was near 30 and near 70.
+Notice that around the time of the first dip in the RSI below 30, the price action bottomed around $7,750 and provided a good opportunity to buy bitcoin.
 The price of bitcoin then proceeded higher until reaching $8,300 where the RSI breached 70, giving an opportunity to sell.

 However, these are just benchmark figures and the RSI readings depend a lot on the market you are trading and whether the prevailing trend is up or down.
 For instance, in a strong uptrend, an oversold reading is likely to be higher than 30.
 Similarly, an overbought reading in a strong downtrend is likely to be lower than 70.

 You can adjust the setting for oscillators depending on the timeframe you are analysing by going to settings then inputs.
 For instance, you will want to use lower number of periods for lower timeframe setups, and higher number of periods for higher timeframe setups:

 The weakness of the RSI is that if an asset is in a very strong trend, then the RSI may remain in overbought or oversold conditions for very long periods of time.
 Instead, you should use an indicator that will confirm the trend (such as moving averages or the Williams’ Alligator) and then use the RSI to sell when over overbought in downtrends or buys when oversold in an uptrend.